aNairn/simple-shell/README.md

 - [ ] if alias exists jsut replace it with the new one
 - [ ] extend alias array

+# ERRORS
+- [x] fix empty alias to few args
+- [x] fix error with empty cd

+# FIXES
+- [ ] test file needs updated to be able to work with future features

 ## Getting started